SAFETAG/SAFETAG/en/methods/advanced_threat/approaches.md

 *This step should not take more than 2 hours, and the auditor should coordinate the response, rather than carry it out themselves.*

 For the implementation of mitigation measures, you can refer the auditees to a third party.
-This may be the organization's IT staff, a rapid response helpline, a malware researcher, etc. You can find a list of organizations you can refer the auditee to for malware analysis and incident response [here](https://rarenet.github.io/DFAK/en/Malware/).
+This may be the organization's IT staff, a rapid response helpline, a malware researcher, etc.

 Some of the mitigation steps can be implemented by the user, following the instructions included [here](https://rarenet.github.io/DFAK/en/Malware/).